September 23 and 24

 St. Croix Falls, Wisconsin and Taylors Falls, Minnesota straddle the beautiful, Wild and Scenic St. Croix River.
 Home to the National Park Service visitor center, Interstate State Parks and the gorgeous Dalles of the St. Croix River, this area is an outdoor enthusiast’s dream.
 But arts and culture also abound these sister cities and nearby communities.

-The second weekend of Take Me to the River is an ideal time of a weekend getaway whether you are coming from the Twin Cities or Chicago.
-It is easy to make your base for exploring one of the local bed and breakfasts that are part of Inns of the Valley.
+The third weekend of Take Me to the River is an ideal time for a weekend getaway whether you are coming from the Twin Cities or Chicago.
+It is easy to make one of the local bed and breakfasts your base for exploring.
 Whether you choose Taylors Falls, Osceola or Center City, you will be in easy reach of all the Falls area has to offer.

-Head south on Hwy.
-95 and on a bluff above the river, you will find Guillermo Cuellar & Friends: Fall Pottery Sale on the St. Croix Trail.
-Each year, Guillermo is joined by fellow potters and artists.
-This year Jim Lorio, Mike Norman and Alan Honn will be on hand to discuss their pottery and blown glass.
+You will want to start at Guillermo Cuellar & Friends: Fall Pottery Sale on the St. Croix Trail on a bluff over looking the St. Croix Valley just north of the Osceola Bridge along Hwy.
+95. Each year, Guillermo is joined by fellow potters and artists.
+This year Jim Lorio, Mike Norman, Alana Cuéllar, Dick Cooter and Debbie Cooter will be on hand to discuss their pottery and textiles.
 The welcome atmosphere, comfort foods and beautiful views of the St. Croix Valley only pale in comparison to the beautiful fine crafts on display.

 Sunday offers even more fun.
 St. Croix Falls has so much to offer art and nature lovers.
 Stroll along the Gaylord Nelson Riverwalk and enjoy the fall beauty of the Saint Croix National Scenic Riverway.
 Be sure to see St. Croix Falls Art Bench along the Riverwalk.
 It is part of the Art Bench Trail, a series of artist and community built benches in towns along the lower St. Croix River.